Space-Hunters-Game/Guides/docs/eng/01-user-guides/generatorsenglish.md

 - You can find friends or partners in the community who own generators and are reliable and active to maximize your chances.
 - The power provided by 1 engineer is 10 Khash.

+#### Startup Process
+- Generator owners must keep it running to generate profits for both themselves and the engineers located at their generators, for which they must follow a cycle that consists of 3 types of activations:

+  - **Short Activation**: The first 8 activations will have an interval duration of 65 minutes, after which 2 medium activations will follow
+  - **Medium Activation**: These activations have a duration of 125 minutes and will be followed by 1 long activation
+  - **Long Activation**: The last activation of the cycle with a duration of 670 minutes (11 hours and 10 minutes), after which the cycle begins again with 8 short activations

+- Since the cycle lasts a total of 24 hours, as long as you are consistent with the activations, it should start and end every day at the same time
+- The generator's payment during the long activation decreases to 25% of the original payment, unless you are a [TechPass](#benefits-of-techpass) holder, in which case you maintain 100% of the earnings
+- Each generator activation has a small cost of 10 $HCREDIT

 #### Consumables
 - These are items obtained through gameplay, by completing daily tasks, checking in, and some are purchasable in the game store.
 - They are transferable, marketable, and obviously, usable.